 Meghan Hettinga was crowned the 67th Iowa Dairy Princess during an afternoon ceremony at Courtyard by Marriott in Ankeny.
 There, she represented the Iowa Jersey Cattle Club.
 Meghan is the daughter of Jason and Mary Hettinga of Orange City, Iowa.
 She is a student at South Dakota State University majoring in dairy production.

-Jessica Schmitt, an 18-year-old from Fort Atkinson, was crowned the 65th Iowa Dairy Princess during an evening ceremony at the Iowa State Fairgrounds in Des Moines on August 8, 2018.
-Schmitt, the daughter of Carl and Terry Schmitt, will spend the year serving as a goodwill ambassador for Iowa’s dairy farm families.
-Throughout her year-long reign, she will make public appearances to connect with consumers and help them understand the dedication of dairy farmers to their cows, their land and the milk they produce.
-She was also recognized for her outstanding performance in the public speaking portion of the contest.
+Meghan will spend the year serving as a goodwill ambassador for Iowa’s dairy farmers.
+Throughout her year-long reign she will make public appearances to connect with consumers and help them understand the dedication of dairy farm families to their cows, their land and the milk they produce.
+Her reign begins on September 1, 2020 and will continue through the 2021 Iowa State Fair.

 Request a Visit with a Dairy Princess